 It wasn’t just me.
 Everyone needed to adapt to the changing environment brought about by COVID-19.
-In the last 18 months, many of my students and coaching clients, from mid-career finance professionals to senior executives, and countless others across the world, have had to rethink their career strategies.
+In the last two years, many of my students and coaching clients, from mid-career finance professionals to senior executives, and countless others across the world, have had to rethink their career strategies.

 With that in mind, here are seven actionable tips on how to take advantage of the current moment to advance your career.

 I realized the truth of this statement when a former colleague referred me for a managing director role at UBS.
 I would not have received that referral if I hadn’t accumulated social capital.

 So what is social capital?
 It’s the goodwill and relationships you have built up with people over the years.
 It works like putting money in a bank: Every time you help someone, you deposit some social capital.
 Maybe you buy them lunch, give them a tip on a job opening, or share some career advice.
 It is a good idea to treat people with respect even if they’re in a junior position.
 Then the law of compounding kicks in.
 Your social capital grows as the people you help today advance their careers and step into more senior roles tomorrow.

 Last year, many companies restructured and resized.
 This year, firms have accepted the new normal and are hiring again.
 As new jobs open up, you want your connections to think of you when they hear of a position you’d be a good fit for.
 And you should do the same for them.

 Remember: The entry level analyst of today may become the CEO of tomorrow.
 When you spend time, money, thought, and effort on people, you will be rewarded over the long run.

 2. Be an Online Networker